 Sometimes I sense that my parents are with me and like to think that they are together and are happy.
 Hopefully I will one day be reunited with them both.
 I clearly remember waking up one morning and my wife told me that she could smell her mums perfume in the bedroom.
 Her mother passed away a little while before this happened.
 My wife did not have any of her mum’s perfume, so where did the smell come from.
 It was her mum saying ‘hey I’m here and always will be’

 So what about my Red Indian guide.
-The fella that took me for a trip around a famous square one evening in Central London even though I never left the room I was in.
-I honestly think that we all have a spirit guide and I hope a good hearted one.
+The fella that took me for a trip around a famous square one evening in Central London… even though I never left the room I was in. y think that we all have a spirit guide and I hope a good hearted one.
 I am also a believer that if you have goodness in your heart then you are rewarded with ta good guide.
 I won’t even go down the road of possible rogue guides.
 Red Indians were a very religious set of people who had firm beliefs in life and held to the strong belief that life in the hereafter existed.

-It may take time to come to grips with this notion but if you think about all the times that you have had something happen to you that’s good just think ‘where did that come from’.
+It may take time to come to grips with this notion.
+If you think about all the times that you have had something happen to you that’s good… just think ‘where did that come from’.
 ‘How did that happen’.
 Maybe it’s a relative that has passed away or maybe it’s a guide or possibly both.
 How many times have you asked God for guidance , be honest here!
 Lots I would imagine.
 An answer doesn’t come from a voice but the answer comes from you and you only with the idea planted in you.
 I must stress that I am not a religious person but I do believe that God is there as is my parents and family and my guide.

 Nearly finished, honest.
 How many times ( I have used this phrase a lot) do we say “Thank God” or “God Forbid” or “Please God”.
 Lots and lots.
 So we all have this inner thinking of a supreme person looking after us all.
 Combine this with your guide and you begin to see that maybe this invisible guide is an extension of God, a helper.
 Also add your dear departed loved ones who I think are there to remind us that one day we will be reunited.
 That in itself is worth savouring.